Wednesday, 25 February 2026

 Saturday mornings were Cartoon time not that we didn't have them in the weekdays such as those the BBC sandwiched between our programs and The News for groan ups.

-Cartoons might feature between two ot three hour shows depend on where you lived Tiswas for those of in the Midlands from day one or SwapShop on BBC1 and between such programs too.
+Cartoons might feature between two ot three hour shows depend on where you lived Tiswas for those of us in the Midlands from day one or SwapShop on BBC1 and between such programs too.

 Now it isn't so talked about but some Mothers really loved that stage in your life when you were their Little Boy keeping all sorts of reminders of those days, the things you made, badges you gained, even your last surviving clothes before everyone said "You're a Big Boy now!" and she mentally took a tissue to her eye.